rdavid1099/poke-api-v2/CONTRIBUTING.md

 ## Pull Requests

-All branches should be based off the `dev` branch and written using the following format, `<labe>/<issue number>-<summary of issue>` (ex: `chore/142-add-yard-for-documentation`).
+All branches should be based off the `dev` branch and written using the following format, `<issue label>/<issue number>-<summary of issue>` (ex: `chore/142-add-yard-for-documentation`).
 Before submitting a pull request, run `rake` in the top-level directory to verify that all tests are passing.
 Make your pull request to `dev` unless stated otherwise in the issue tracker.
 We will check for new pull requests at the end of every day and review/ comment on them as necessary.